Prag8855/aab/content/guides/immigration-office.md

 ### Departments

 The Berlin immigration office has multiple departments.

-Try the specialised departments first, fall back to the country-based ones.
+Send your application to the correct one.

+- **B1, B2, B3, B4**
+    For skilled workers, students, researchers and their family.
+They handle Blue Cards, work visas, student visas and more.
+- **Business Immigration Service (BIS)**
+    ...
+- **E1, E2, E3, E4, E5, E6**
+    For everyone else.
+They handle permanent residence, freelance visas, and everything else.
+Choose the department that is responsible for your country.

 ## How to get an appointment